 Fuel Delivery to End User

 This session will cover everything from the terminal to the vehicle fuel tank.
-It will address among other things: How do tank trucks manage their inventory and apply best practices to ensure product quality?
+How do tank trucks manage their inventory and apply best practices to ensure product quality?
 How do fuel dispensing facilities manage their inventory and apply best practices to ensure product quality?
 What is being done to address and control corrosion in underground storage tanks?
-What else can be done to ensure product quality in the final stages of distribution and deliver?
+What else can be done to ensure product quality in the final stages of distribution and delivery?